muldjord/skyscraper/ARTWORK.md

 # Artwork look and effects
-Skyscraper allows you to fully customize how you want the final frontend artwork to appear.
-Each piece of artwork can be composited of one or more of the other artwork resources and you can even apply effects to them.
+Skyscraper allows you to fully customize how you want the final frontend artwork to appear by editing the file '[homedir]/.skyscraper/artwork.xml'.
+Each piece of artwork can be composited of one or more of the other artwork resources and you can even apply several effects to them.
 Read on for a full description on how to do this.

 NOTE!!!
 The documentation is currently being updated with the new features in the yet unreleased version 2.3.0.
 Some of the effects below will not work until release (which is very soon).

-## Where all the magic happens
+## Xml example artwork.xml
-All artwork rendering is handled by the xml file located at '`~/.skyscraper/artwork.xml`'.
 An example could look something like this:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <artwork>